Joban-Bhangu77/K8s-Playground/Day03/README.md

 🐳 Day 03 – Docker Multi-Stage Builds (Node + Nginx)

-This project demonstrates how to build a production-ready Docker container using Multi-Stage Builds.
+This project demonstrates how how to build a production-ready Docker image using Multi-Stage Builds, a technique that greatly improves container efficiency by separating the build environment (Node.js) from the runtime environment (Nginx).
-By separating the build environment from the runtime environment, we create a final image that is lightweight, secure, and optimized for cloud and DevOps workloads.

-The application is built using Node.js and served using Nginx, following industry-grade containerization best practices.

-🧠 What This Project Covers
+By doing so, the final image becomes:

+Lightweight

+More secure

+Faster to deploy

+Easier to maintain

+Perfect for cloud & Kubernetes environments

+🧠 Overview

+This project focuses on implementing Multi-Stage Docker Builds to:

-Building a simple static site using Node.js
+Build a simple static site using Node.js

-Implementing Docker Multi-Stage Builds
+Generate an optimized build output

-Serving optimized static files using Nginx
+Serve the application using Nginx

+Reduce image size by removing build-time dependencies

-Running and inspecting Docker containers
+Run and debug the application using Docker commands

-Viewing logs and performing container operations

-Adding screenshots for documentation
+Capture and showcase results with screenshots

-Multi-Stage Builds provide:
+Why Multi-Stage Builds?

-✔ Smaller final image size
+✔ Smaller final images
-✔ Better security (no build tools in production)
+✔ No build tools in production
 ✔ Faster CI/CD pipelines
-✔ Clear separation of build vs runtime
+✔ Clear separation of build and runtime
-✔ Cloud & Kubernetes-ready images
+✔ Best practice for cloud-native applications

 🛠️ Multi-Stage Dockerfile